mikeonslow/elm-workshop/part8/README.md

 # Introduction to Elm (Part 8)

->Before getting started with this part, be sure to `cd` into the directory `part8` in your project and open the `Main.elm` file
+>Before getting started with this part, be sure to `cd` into the directory `part8` in your project run `npm install` and then open the `Main.elm` file

 Currently, we have no real way to _interact_ with the app, in this section, we'll wire up some new messages that will be trigged by the `onClick` event for our category buttons as well as our `Item` images.